angushtlam/css-tutorial/README.md

 * Pseudo Classes `:pseudo_classes`
 * Pseudo Elements `::pseudo_elements`

 You can extend or narrow the reach of the properties of a block by combining a few selectors together.
-Here are some notable xamples:
+Here are some notable examples:
 ### `element#id.classname[name=value]:pseudo-classes::pseudo-elements`
 You can narrow down your selector by combining them in the order of:
 1. Element